backdrop-contrib/tfa_basic/README.md

 ### Installing Twilio PHP library

 TFA SMS plugin requires the Twilio PHP library for sending SMS codes.
-You can install the Twilio PHP library manually or via the Drupal Libraries API.
+You can install the Twilio PHP library manually or via the Backdrop Libraries API.

 Option 1, install Twilio PHP manually: